- Search The Registry

 Stanley O'Neal was born on this date in 1951.
 He is a Black businessman, administrator, and entrepreneur.

 He was born in Roanoke, AL, the son of a farmer and the grandson of a former slave.
 He lived with his father, mother, sister, and two brothers and grew up in the tiny rural farming community of Wedowee.
 His mother worked as a “domestic,” cleaning houses.

 When young O'Neal wasn’t harvesting crops with his three younger siblings, he sold and delivered newspapers.
 O'Neal's father showed great initiative and by the time his son was ready to go to school, O'Neal's family had moved from the cotton fields to Atlanta, where his father had been employed at General Motors and had moved into the middle class.

 O'Neal earned $48 million in 2006.
-However, in October 2007, Merrill Lynch reported losses of 2.3 billion dollars, due to the credit crises from the sub-prime mortgage market which occurred earlier in the year.
+However, in October 2007, Merrill Lynch reported losses of 2.3 billion dollars due to the credit crisis from the subprime mortgage market, which occurred earlier in the year.
 On October 30, 2007, Merrill Lynch & Co.
-Inc., ousted him after reporting the biggest quarterly loss in the company's history.
+Inc. ousted him after reporting the biggest quarterly loss in the company's history.

 O’Neal has been married twice and, with his current wife, Nancy Garvey, has twins, a boy and a girl.